 Partnerships within supply chain are popping up here, there and everywhere.
-With ever-increasing speculations that Blockchain is moving beyond cryptocurrencies, this seems like perfect timing, too.
+With ever-increasing speculations that blockchain is moving beyond finance and the market for investing and buying cryptocurrency, this seems like perfect timing, too.
 Moving on from finance, logistics may be the next industry for blockchain to disrupt.

 As an example, IBM recently announced a partnership with KPMG, Merck and Walmart.
 Their mission is to come up with a solution for tracking certain drugs as they move through the supply chain.
 The four companies make up an amazing blockchain team.
 IBM provides the blockchain solution, while KPMG brings a deep understanding of compliance issues.
 Merck is, of course, the drug company, and finally, Walmart acts as the distributor.